siliconspecter/indifference-engine/readme.md

 ## Conventions

-American English in `snake_case` is used wherever possible for declaration names.
+American English in `snake_case` is used for declaration names.

 Preprocessor macro names are in `UPPER_CASE` while everything else is in `lower_case`.